Markforged (NYSE:MKFG) Issues FY 2022 Earnings Guidance

 Markforged (NYSE:MKFG – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $-0.310-$-0.280 for the period, compared to the Thomson Reuters consensus EPS estimate of $-0.310.
 The company issued revenue guidance of $114 million-$123 million, compared to the consensus revenue estimate of $120.34 million.

+Markforged (NYSE:MKFG – Get Rating) last issued its quarterly earnings results on Tuesday, March 15th.
+The company reported ($0.07) EPS for the quarter, hitting the consensus estimate of ($0.07).
+The company had revenue of $26.64 million for the quarter, compared to analyst estimates of $24.70 million.
+As a group, equities research analysts expect that Markforged will post -0.28 earnings per share for the current fiscal year.

-In other news, major shareholder Gregory Mark sold 39,741 shares of Markforged stock in a transaction on Friday, January 14th.
-The stock was sold at an average price of $4.83, for a total value of $191,949.03.
-The sale was disclosed in a filing with the SEC, which is available through this link.
-Insiders sold a total of 234,408 shares of company stock worth $1,072,240 over the last quarter.
+In other Markforged news, major shareholder Gregory Mark sold 36,228 shares of the firm’s stock in a transaction dated Thursday, January 20th.
+The shares were sold at an average price of $4.95, for a total transaction of $179,328.60.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+In the last three months, insiders have sold 234,408 shares of company stock worth $1,072,240.

-A number of hedge funds have recently made changes to their positions in the stock.
-State Street Corp grew its stake in Markforged by 227.7% during the 4th quarter.
-State Street Corp now owns 678,002 shares of the company’s stock worth $3,641,000 after buying an additional 471,102 shares during the last quarter.
-Geode Capital Management LLC grew its stake in Markforged by 6.0% during the 4th quarter.
-Geode Capital Management LLC now owns 574,796 shares of the company’s stock worth $3,086,000 after buying an additional 32,400 shares during the last quarter.
-Charles Schwab Investment Management Inc. grew its stake in Markforged by 1.5% during the 4th quarter.
-Charles Schwab Investment Management Inc. now owns 328,564 shares of the company’s stock worth $1,765,000 after buying an additional 4,865 shares during the last quarter.
-Marshall Wace LLP grew its stake in Markforged by 683.2% during the 4th quarter.
-Marshall Wace LLP now owns 270,369 shares of the company’s stock worth $1,452,000 after buying an additional 235,849 shares during the last quarter.
-Finally, Stifel Financial Corp purchased a new position in Markforged during the 4th quarter worth $724,000.
-Hedge funds and other institutional investors own 47.41% of the company’s stock.
+Institutional investors and hedge funds have recently made changes to their positions in the company.
+Marshall Wace LLP grew its stake in shares of Markforged by 683.2% in the 4th quarter.
+Marshall Wace LLP now owns 270,369 shares of the company’s stock worth $1,452,000 after purchasing an additional 235,849 shares during the last quarter.
+Stifel Financial Corp acquired a new position in shares of Markforged in the 4th quarter worth approximately $724,000.
+California State Teachers Retirement System acquired a new position in shares of Markforged in the 4th quarter worth approximately $213,000.
+Goldman Sachs Group Inc. acquired a new position in shares of Markforged in the 4th quarter worth approximately $173,000.
+Finally, Bank of New York Mellon Corp acquired a new position in shares of Markforged in the 3rd quarter worth approximately $173,000.
+47.41% of the stock is currently owned by institutional investors.

 - Get a free copy of the StockNews.com research report on Markforged (MKFG)